Adversarial Attack and Defense on Point Sets: Attack Methods

-thereby, using a first-order Taylor approximation, the class-dependent importance of point $i$ is,
+Thereby, using a first-order Taylor approximation, the class-dependent importance of point $i$ is,

-To confuse the attacked network, we apply a greedy strategy, to iteratively detach the most important point dependent on the true class, until we have detached $N_d$ points.
-Note that in every iteration, the importance order of the remaining points may change.
+To confuse the attacked network, we apply a greedy strategy, by iteratively detaching the most important point dependent on the true class, until $N_d$ points are detached.
+In every iteration, the importance order of the remaining points may change.
 For this reason, we re-compute the class-dependent importance for each remaining point for every iteration, which makes our point-detach method an $O(N\cdot N_d)$ algorithm.